Common name: St. John’s wort

 Three recent reviews concluded St. John’s wort to be more effective than a placebo in treating depression with similar efficiency to mainstream anti-depressant drugs and fewer adverse effects (Ng et al., 2017; Maher et al., 2016; Apaydin et al., 2016).
 There is also preliminary evidence that St. John’s wort may help patients with neuropathic pain (Galeotti et al., 2010; Sindrup et al., 2001), more work needs to be done here with higher doses and larger group sizes as explained below.

-Safety: St John’s wort is safe for most, however, not all.
+Safety: High, but only when observing contradictions.
 St. John’s wort may interact with other anti-depressants (particularly the SSRIs) and enhance their effects potentially leading to serotonin syndrome (Dannawi et al., 2002).

 St. John’s wort increases drug metabolism (Moore et al., 2000), therefore drugs taken together with St. John’s wort may become less effective.
 Close monitoring of patients is required with their physician while taking St. John’s wort with other medications.